+Figure 9-5a – Data/Ack with RID setting

+9.3.2.4a.1 RID update

+An S1G STA updates the value of the RID counter by setting it as described below:

-If the value of the RESPONSE_INDICATION parameter is Long Response, the RID counter is set to MaxPPDUTxTime + aSIFSTime, where MaxPPDUTxTime is the maximum duration of an S1G PPDU in microseconds as defined in (24.4.4 (PHY characteristics)).
+If the value of the RESPONSE_INDICATION parameter is Long Response, the RID counter shall be set to LongTxTime + aSIFSTime where LongTxTime is obtained as follows: If FORMAT is either S1G or S1G_DUP_1M and CH_BANDWIDTH is CBW1 then LongTxTime is equal to the S1G PPDU Duration as defined in Table 8-13c (Maximum data unit sizes (in octets) and durations (in microseconds))

+If FORMAT is either S1G or S1G_DUP_2M and PREAMBLE_TYPE is either S1G_SHORT_PREAMBLE or S1G_LONG_PREAMBLE then LongTxTime is equal to the largest value in the dot11EDCATableTXOPLimit

-If the value of the RESPONSE_INDICATION parameter is Normal Response, the RID counter is set to NormalTxTime + aSIFSTime.
+If the value of the RESPONSE_INDICATION parameter is Normal Response, the RID counter shall be set to NormalTxTime + aSIFSTime.
 NormalTxTime is calculated based on the RXVECTOR parameters PREAMBLE_TYPE, AGGREGATION, MCS and CH_BANDWIDTH following the rules listed in Table 9-1a (NormalTXTime duration based on RXVECTOR's parameters).